mlionl/Basics/README.md

-# Basics
+# Basics.
-Here I'm posting some basic exercises
+Here I'm posting some basic exercises I've been doing for a data science master.